DataScienceProjectUni/PredictStockusingRedditandTwitter/README.md

 ### Step 3
 - scrape reddit and twitter for the identified stocks in the chosen time period
+  - use stock ticker and stock name

+#### Step 3.1
+- create hourly datasets for each of the 5 stocks

+#### Step 3.2
+- get hourly financial data and classify if the stock goes up or down during a given hour

 ### Step 4
-- Perform sentiment analysis on scraped data
+- Perform sentiment analysis on each dataset (NLP)
+- add actuals from financial data to datasets as independent variable

 ### Step 5
-- train data on actual financial stock prices to identify what predicts increase/decrease in stocks well
+- train data and tune model

 ### Step 5
 - Predict if stock goes up or down in next hour based on sentiment analysis